 The Nest, as it's known, has grown steadily too, now pouring 12 beers (including a couple of guests) and offering up beer friendly food several days a week.
 The hospo side of things spills from the bar to take over as much brewery floor space as possible inside a warehouse where huge murals cover the walls not hidden by a growing forest of stainless steel.

-In February 2017, the opened their own packaging line, having taken over the adjacent warehouse, thus bringing all production under their own roof and launching a new beer and look to mark the occasion.
-Two years on, they carried out another revamp of their home too, while winter 2019 saw Golden retired as a new IPA and Cider were added to their lineup instead.
+In February 2017, they opened their own packaging line, having taken over the adjacent warehouse, thus bringing all production under their own roof and their core range has since been tweaked too.